neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

     35      skipidentify => "true";
     36  }

 Lines 5-12 define the bundlesequence.
-Previously Cfengine determined actions via the actionsequence.
-In Cfengine 3 the sequence of actions is defined by Cfengine and is based on the previous experience of developers and users.
+Previously CFEngine determined actions via the actionsequence.
+In CFEngine 3 the sequence of actions is defined by CFEngine and is based on the previous experience of developers and users.
-Cfengine 3 now offers something called a bundle.
+CFEngine 3 now offers something called a bundle.
 A bundle is a list of actions (e.g. files, shell commands, processes) grouped for a single purpose.
 These bundles will be executed in the order defined by the bundle sequence.